misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 only backwards-compatible bug fixes has been introduced.
 Semantic Versioning guarantees there are no changes in the public APIs.

-Your `myface/metadata.rb` should look like this:
+Your `myface/metadata.rb` file should look like this:

-{% codeblock myface/attributes/default.rb lang:ruby %}
+{% codeblock myface/metadata.rb lang:ruby %}
 name             "myface"
 maintainer       "YOUR_NAME"
 maintainer_email "YOUR_EMAIL"